Dr. Hootan Daneshmand

 Is there a limit to how much fat can be removed?

 The safety guidelines instituted by the ASPS recommend that no more than 5 liters (11 pounds) of fat be removed at any one procedure.
 One must remember that it takes small increments of weight reduction in localized regions to make a noticeable difference.

 What is the most common complication of liposuction?

 The most common complication of liposuction is called a contour irregularity.
 This is an indentation, dimple, or groove.
 Areas with poorer skin quality are more susceptible to this occurrence.
 Great care is taken to avoid suctioning the fatty layer directly beneath the skin to prevent creating a contour deformity.
 If it does occur, a revision may be helpful to smooth the area out.

 What is the recovery period?

 You will able to go home after surgery.
-You will have compression garments made of spandex over the operated areas.
+You will have compression garments made of spandex over the operated areas throughout your liposuction recovery.
 These should be worn around the clock for 2 weeks followed by another 2 weeks when active.
 You will be walking around the day of surgery.
 The degree and duration of discomfort varies from patient to patient.
 Most patients are able to stop taking pain medication and are back to work within a few days.
 Non-strenuous activity can begin at 5-7 days, low impact exercise at 3 weeks and unlimited activity at 6 weeks.